China–Iran trade relations: Trade amid the international sanctions

-Mechanisms of Evasion
+Mechanisms of evasion

-Teapot Refineries
+Teapot refineries

 Sino-Iranian evasion from sanctions is conducted in part through small, semi-independent Chinese refineries known as "teapots."
 These refineries account for nearly 90% of Iran's oil exports, as larger state-owned enterprises have scaled back transactions with Iran due to fears of secondary sanctions.
 Teapot refineries acquire Iranian crude oil at significant discounts and often rebrand it as originating from other countries, such as Malaysia or the United Arab Emirates (UAE), to obscure its true origin.
 This strategy helps shield major Chinese firms from potential sanctions and scrutiny by Western authorities.

-Dark Fleet Tankers
+Dark fleet tankers

 Iran's sanctions evasion strategy includes "dark fleet" tankers, which operate without transponders to avoid detection.
 These vessels transport Iranian oil directly to China, where payments are typically made in renminbi through smaller banks that attract less international scrutiny by Western enforcement.

-Economic Impact
+Economic impact

 The deepening financial ties between China and Iran have helped sustain Iran's economy despite intensified U.S. sanctions.
 Reports collected by the Atlantic Council indicate that approximately 91% of Iran's oil exports now flow to China.
 The alternative market created by China for sanctioned oil allows both nations to continue trading despite restrictions, thereby diminishing the intended impact of international sanctions.

-Recent Developments
+Recent developments

 Tracking data suggests that Chinese ports, such as Dongying, have become key hubs for receiving sanctioned oil from both Iran and Russia.
 U.S. lawmakers have raised concerns over Chinese state-owned enterprises allegedly assisting Iran's energy sector.